lizmat/App-Rak/README.md

 --dont-catch
 ------------

 Flag.
-If specified with a trueish value, will **not** catch any error during processing, but will throw any error again.
+If specified as a flag, will **not** catch any error during processing, but will throw any error again.
 Defaults to `False`, making sure that errors **will** be caught.
 Mainly intended for debugging and error reporting.

 --dryrun
 --------